Our thinking

 Core issues that the AI Regulations seek to address

-The core issues that future AI Regulations may seek to address may be inferred from AESIA's main objectives, which are the following:
+Additionally, other core issues that future AI regulations may seek to address may be inferred from AESIA's main objectives, which are the following:

 • The awareness, dissemination and promotion of training, development, and responsible, sustainable and reliable use of artificial intelligence